open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 ### Weak Point

-This model has a -4 modifier to its defence rolls against attacks which originate in it's rear arc.
+This model has a -2 modifier to its defence rolls against attacks which originate in it's rear arc.
+In addition, the model does not gain the benefit of the Heavy Armour (X) rule if it has it.

 # Army Lists